josephsenior/Grinta-Agent/.openhands/microagents/repo.md

 ### Microagents

-Microagents are specialized prompts that enhance OpenHands with domain-specific knowledge and task-specific workflows.
+Microagents are specialized prompts that enhance Forge with domain-specific knowledge and task-specific workflows.
 They are Markdown files that can include frontmatter for configuration.

 #### Types:

 - **Public Microagents**: Located in `microagents/`, available to all users
-- **Repository Microagents**: Located in `.openhands/microagents/`, specific to this repository
+- **Repository Microagents**: Located in `.Forge/microagents/`, specific to this repository

 #### Loading Behavior: